dikaaayy/dikaaayy/readme.md

 Hello World🌍!
 I'm Dika
 ==================================

-Been learning in tech industries for 2 years and looking forward to a new and unique opportunitty
+I've been learning in tech industries for 2 years and looking forward to a new and unique opportunitty

 * 📌  Currently Living in Jakarta / Yogyakarta
 * 👣  See my Latest portfolio [Here](https://chat.andikay.me)